pedrosbmartins/downtoearth/README.md

 The JSON schema can be accessed in [setup/schema.json](https://github.com/pedrosbmartins/downtoearth/blob/main/setup/schema.json).
 It is generated automatically from the TypeScript types defined in [src/types.ts](https://github.com/pedrosbmartins/downtoearth/blob/main/src/types.ts).

 A single visualization is called a `Setup`.
-In a nutshell, Setups have a required `title` and may have a `root` model (its main object for centralization and scaling) and multiple `groups` of models.
+In a nutshell, Setups have a required `title` and `root` model (its main object for centralization and scaling), and may have multiple additional `models`.

 A `model` represents an individual object that can be visualized and interacted with.
-It has a `label` and one or more `layers`, which define shapes with properties such as fill and outline to be rendered on the map.
+Models can be positioned and sized relative to the root.
+They have a `label` and one or more `layers`, which define shapes to be rendered on the map.
+Shapes have properties such as `fill` and `outline`.

 Currently, the only implemented shapes are Circles and Ellipses.